 So, it’s 2021.
-Businesses strive to develop even more comfortable workspaces, psychologists write even more articles about motivation and goals’ achievement, and software companies release even more programs to automate everyday operations.
+Businesses strive to develop even more comfortable workspaces, psychologists write even more articles about motivation and goal achievement, and software companies release even more programs to automate everyday operations.
 It would seem that employees’ productivity should skyrocket under such conditions.
 But cold statistics show that improvement isn’t going that fast.
 How can we increase productivity at work?

 What Is Productivity?

-Productivity is a metric showing some definite quantity of outcomes – per one worker within an hour, day, week, or other timeframes.
+Productivity is a metric showing some definite quantity of outcomes – per worker within an hour, day, week, or other timeframes.
 Tangible productivity is relatively easy to measure and manage, however, when it comes to intangible things, like services, a “man-hours” approach is poorly applicable.

-Furthermore, the productivity judgment becomes more and more unobvious – for both business owners and employees themselves.
+Furthermore, productivity judgment becomes more and more unobvious – to both business owners and employees themselves.
 For example, in the UK, as few as 21% of working people believe they are effective within the whole day.
 Many employees now experience weak engagement with either the job or the company.
 Indeed, how one shall feel an impact if he or she is not quite sure about their own productivity?

-Although productivity may be determined by external factors, it largely depends on one’s approach to handling daily routine.
+Although productivity may be determined by external factors, it largely depends on one’s approach to handling daily routines.
 We’ve assembled a few easy yet effective habits that will help you to get more things done in less time.

 Either business owners or wage-earners shall consider these 180 fruitful minutes per day as a quest – not an obstacle.
 Determine factors that harm productivity and reduce these to a minimum.
 To start with, avoid three villainous time-killers:

 Operational routine is essential, but the more stakeholders are involved in decision-making or approval processes, the more time-consuming these ultimately result.